 The Leadership Sutra by Devdutt Pattanaik

-I picked up Leadership Sutra by Devdutt Pattanaik and wondered if he is becoming a content factory – he churns out books, TV shows, newspaper columns and blogs at a rate that can leave his readers exhausted.
+I picked up Leadership Sutra by Devdutt Pattanaik and wondered if he is becoming a content factory.
+He churns out books, TV shows, newspaper columns and blogs at a rate that can leave his readers exhausted.
 I wonder how he does it.
-Of course, quality of his work is taking a toll but like someone said in the age of democracy – numbers (quantity) matters more than quality.
+Of course, the quality of his work is taking a toll but like someone said in the age of democracy – numbers (quantity) matters more than quality.

 Leadership Sutra is a derivative work from his hugely popular book Business Sutra.
-This slim volume that you can read in less than an hour should have focused on leadership nuggets, and it does give few common situations that leaders face in the organized world of big businesses.
-Book follows a simple format where Devdutt Pattanaik tells a story from which he derives a leadership Sutra and then follows it up with a contemporary situation from corporate world to draw a parallel.
+This slim volume that you can read in less than an hour should have focused on leadership nuggets.
+And it does give few common situations that leaders face in the organized world of big businesses.
+Book follows a simple format where Devdutt Pattanaik tells a story from which he derives a leadership Sutra.
+And then follows it up with a contemporary situation from the corporate world to draw a parallel.

 Interesting concept.
 Easy to read nuggets that you can very easily relate to.

 Buy The Leadership Sutra by Devdutt Pattanaik at Amazon.